Priscilla Apartments

 The Priscilla Apartments were a historic site in Miami, Florida.
+They were built in 1925 in the Mediterranean Revival architectural style.
 They were located at 318-320 Northeast 19th Street and 1845 Biscayne Boulevard.

-On January 4, 1989, they were added to the U.S. National Register of Historic Places, but then they were demolished.
+On January 4, 1989, they were added to the U.S. National Register of Historic Places.
+They were fully demolished on April 2, 1996, after having been partially demolished in March 1993.
 They were delisted in 2018.